AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 1. Add the following information:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
+The description of a field displays when you hover over the field's column in a table.
      * **Choices**: The options  available to select from the drop-down menu after the field is saved.
 You can have both numbers and letters for the name of each choice.
-Manually drag and drop each choice in the desired order, or select the **Sort choices A-Z** option if you want the choices to be automatically listed in alphabetical order.
+Manually drag and drop each choice in the desired order, or select the **Sort choices A-Z** option if you want the choices to be automatically listed in alphabetical order. <!--Add this if they added this functionality: You cannot edit this option after you save the field.-->
 1. Click **Add choice** to add as many choices or options as needed.
 1. Click the **x** icon to the right of a choice to remove it.
 1. Click the color swatch to the left of a choice to expand the color selector and customize the color of each option.